yourdevkalki/arbitrum-vibekit/README.md

 cp .env.example .env
 ```

-Make sure to populate the `.env` with your API keys and configurations.
+Make sure to populate the `typescript/.env` with your API keys and configurations.

 **2. Start services with Docker Compose:**